East Paterson station: History

 The New York and Oswego Midland Railroad opened the New Jersey Midland Railway through Bergen County on April 8, 1871, when they began service between Pavonia Terminal in Jersey City, Hudson County and Pompton Township in Passaic County.
 A depot was built in Saddle River Township near the Passaic River, named Dundee Lake.
 The depot contained a single platform with expansive views of the river.
 At the time of opening, the station had six trains in each direction.

 In May 1889, Dundee Lake station became the chosen site of a new horse racing track in the area.
 The Coates family of Goshen, New York, were prominent horse racing and breeding enthusiasts and arranged to acquire property owned by Hartman Van Riper on May 29 for the track.
 With no 1 mi track within a short distance of New York, the Coates family felt that the Van Riper site was perfectly level for horse racing and there was no risk for serious horse injuries given the marshy soil in the area.
 As part of the construction, the Susquehanna would build a new switch for the horse track.
 Articles of incorporation were filed with Saddle River Township in August, and the new race track opened on October 9, 1889.

 However, the race track turned into a major financial disaster for the Coates.
 By 1890, a local judge ordered horse racing stopped at the new facility.
-The next year, George Engeman, who owned the race track in Brighton Beach, Brooklyn, purchased the facility from the Coates with the hope that the local Democratic Party officals would take control and allow horse racing to occur.
+The next year, George Engeman, who owned the race track in Brighton Beach, Brooklyn, purchased the facility from the Coates with the hope that the local Democratic Party officials would take control and allow horse racing to occur.
 This did not occur and the racetrack foreclosed.
 However, the property moved into the control of a company and helped instigate more construction in the area.
 The company broke up the land of the race track in favor of multiple 1-2 acre tracts to build houses.
 Two houses were built by March 1902, with four more under construction.
 A house of worship and a new school were also built.

 The growing community resulted in talk the railroad considered replacing the station depot with a new one.